core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * identities

-* data nodes (Note: including those part of a YANG template as defined by the 'yang-data' extension.)
+* data nodes (Note: including those parts of a YANG template as defined by the 'yang-data' extension.)

 * RPCs and associated input(s) and output(s)